Studies indicate Johnson & Johnson booster provides strong protection against omicron - NewsBreak

 According to a statement from Johnson & Johnson, two Johnson & Johnson shots reduced the risk of hospitalization from the variant by up to 85% during the trial.

-When a booster shot was administered six to nine months after a primary single dose, vaccine effectiveness increased over time from 63% at 0-13 days, to 84% at 14-27 days and 85% at one to two months post-boost, according to the statement.How to check if the CDC is monitoring your cruise ship for COVID
+When a booster shot was administered six to nine months after a primary single dose, vaccine effectiveness increased over time from 63% at 0-13 days, to 84% at 14-27 days and 85% at one to two months post-boost, according to the statement.California minimum wage to rise on Jan.
+1, 2022

 “Data from the (South Africa) study confirm that the Johnson & Johnson COVID-19 booster shot provides 85 percent effectiveness against hospitalization in areas where Omicron is dominant.
 This adds to our growing body of evidence which shows that the effectiveness of the Johnson & Johnson COVID-19 vaccine remains strong and stable over time, including against circulating variants such as Omicron and Delta,” said Mathai Mammen, M.D., Ph.D., Global Head, Janssen Research & Development, LLC, Johnson & Johnson, in the release.
 “We believe that the protection could be due to the robust T-cell responses induced by the Johnson & Johnson COVID-19 vaccine.
 Furthermore, these data suggest that Omicron is not affecting the T-cell responses generated by our vaccine.”